SystemRDL/PeakRDL-regblock-vhdl/docs/cpuif/customizing.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If you are publishing a collection of PeakRDL plugins as an installable Python package, you can advertise them to PeakRDL using an entry point.
-This advertises your custom CPUIF class to the PeakRDL-regblock tool as a plugin that should be loaded, and made available as a command-line option in PeakRDL.
+This advertises your custom CPUIF class to the PeakRDL-regblock-vhdl tool as a plugin that should be loaded, and made available as a command-line option in PeakRDL.

 .. code-block:: toml